TedTschopp/tedt.org/_posts/RPG Posts/2023-11-05-Ahmed-ibn-Yusuf.md

 #### Superstitions:

-* Evil Eye - The belief that envy or malevolent glances can bring misfortune* Ahmed would likely carry an amulet or charm to protect against it.
+* Evil Eye - The belief that envy or malevolent glances can bring misfortune.
+Ahmed would likely carry an amulet or charm to protect against it.
 * Knocking on Wood - To prevent disappointment or jinxing a positive outcome, Ahmed might knock on wood after making a hopeful statement.
 * Spilling Salt - If salt is spilled, throwing a pinch over the left shoulder is believed to ward off bad luck or evil spirits.
 * Breaking Bread - It\'s considered good luck to break bread with someone rather than cutting it, symbolizing friendship and unity.